tingyiwu1/cs611_legendsofvalor/design.md

 - `src.service.entities.attribtues` : Logic for attributes of entities, including Attacking, Inventory, etc.
 - `src.service.entities.Player.java` : Logic for player controlled entities, as well as player-chosen game settings such as difficulty.
 - `src.service.game` : All Battle, Map Board, Inventory, Market models, as well as player input logic.
-- `src.service.game.MainGame.java` : Primary logic controller of entities, screens, and models.
 - `src.utils` : Helper functions utilized to track game statistics, print tables, print in color, and more.

 ### Object Oriented Design

 - Encapsulation: Entities all contain their own logic and data, which is only interacted with through each entities respective interface
 - Inheritance: `Hero` and `Monster` extend `Entity`.
 Weapons, Armor, Spell, Consumables, all extend `Item`
-- Polymorphism: Screens are initialized and continuously rendered through the polymorphic Screen Strategy interfaces
+- Polymorphism: Processes are initialized and continuously called through the polymorphic Process classes
-- Abstraction: The Screens abstract away the core Game module logic, providing simply the interface to interact with the game
+- Abstraction: The Processes abstract away the core Game module logic, providing simply the interface to interact with the game

 ### Seperation of Concerns
 - A primary motivation behind the design of the assignment was seperation of concerns.
 Namely, that the Main Game state controller was seperate from the game models in the core, which was seperate from the view controllers.
-Hence, we have: Top level controller(MainGame), communicating with view models(Screens), interacting with logic models(Game controller modules), interacting with lower-level data modules(Items, Heroes, Monsters).
+Hence, we have: Top level process(MainGame), communicating with view/state models(Processes), interacting with logic models(Game controller modules), interacting with lower-level data modules(Items, Heroes, Monsters).
   - This makes each component more independent, and easier to test.
-  - Also, further additions of components would be more straightforward, as a new screen would simply require creating a new screen view itself, and then writing the logic for when this screen should be shown.
+  - Also, further additions of components would be more straightforward, as a new feature would simply require creating a new process itself, and then writing the logic for when this process should be called.
   - Factories for Monsters and Items are implemented to read in from a CSV file, making game balance and creation more straightforward.

 ### Testing Consideration
-- Playtested all input scenarios for every screen: battle, inventory, market, and map.
+- Playtested all input scenarios for every process: battle, inventory, market, and map.
 - Tested edge cases including out-of-bound inputs, invalid item usage, and attempting unequips from empty slots.
 - Used visual inspection of printed status logs and debugging tools to verify dodge chance calculations, leveling formulas, and equipment effects.

 ### Gameplay Decisions
-- There are 3 strategies to bring to scale to victory.
-One is maximizing strenght, second is maximizing defense, and 3rd is maximizing dodge.
-- Heroes are set and are in a set order within the party to support these strategies.
-Because the first Warrior has high defense, he is effective at taking a hit and then swapping.
-The mage has high strength, and when well equipped can one-shot enemies.
-The Assassin has high dodge, and can dodge-tank through the enemies attacks.
-  - Through finding stat-boosting potions of the specific stat, one can maximize a heroes stats to always win.
-- I created a Boss.
-Otherwise, the player simply walks around in circles looking for enemies.
-With a boss, the player has an intermediary goal.
+- TODO

 ### Future Expansions
-- Gameplay-related expansion: the framework to build more additional damage types, more complex battle calculations, and more are there, and if there was more time for this assignment that is what I would do
-- Adding more ASCII Art and prettifying some of the UI pieces that currently simply dump a lot of infomration on the player.
-- Making Map Generation using a better algorithm rather than randomly generated(currently there exists a chance of bad maps)
+- TODO